The Oxford Real Farming Conference 2015

 Red meat: the villain?

 The issue of eating meat (especially beef) and the impact this has on the environment cropped up in nearly every discussion across the two days.
 It really was a major theme of the conference and is an issue that I am particularly interested in (see my previous reviews of Should I Eat Meat? here and here).
 It should be no surprise that I take issue with the advice to eat less red meat per se, but it was a fairly common assumption that this argument has been done and dusted.
-Red meat should be limited (or even struck off the menu) and the reasons seemed to be because: a) its production harms the environment and b) although not explicitly stated, there is an underlying assumption that red meat is bad for us.
+People argued that red meat should be limited (or even struck off the menu) because: a) its production harms the environment and b) although not explicitly stated, there is an underlying assumption that red meat is bad for us.

 Red meat and health

-Since finding Paleo, my meat consumption (including bones and offal) has risen.
+Since eating a traditional diet, my meat consumption (including bones and offal) has risen.
 Nutrient density is the key here.
-We strive to eat the most nutrient-dense food available to us and some of that is pasture raised meat – just check out the vitamins and minerals in beef liver for instance.
-Although it took time to find a supplier of pasture raised beef (see here), we also eat other meat from our local butcher from animals that are raised from nearby farms and slaughtered on the premises.
+We strive to eat the most nutrient-dense food available to us and some of that is pasture raised meat; check out the vitamins and minerals in beef liver for instance.
+Although it took time to find a supplier of pasture raised beef (see here), we also eat other meat from our local butcher from animals that are raised from nearby farms.

 It is interesting to note that the consumption of meat in general has fallen slightly since 1974.
-We are eating less carcass meat and offal, while eating more processed meat products.* This is a bad thing as it means we are depriving ourselves the nutrient dense food that we have been eating for millennia and replacing it with processed rubbish (and increasing amounts of carbohydrates).
+We are eating less carcass meat and offal, while eating more processed meat products.* This is a shame as it means we are depriving ourselves the nutrient dense food that we have been eating for ages and replacing it with processed food (and increasing amounts of carbohydrates).
 The effects on our health are nothing short of disastrous, yet red meat is blamed repeatedly for everything from cancer to obesity.
-Red meat – beef, lamb, pork, wild boar, wild venison, bison, and offal – liver, kidneys, heart, oxtail, and tongue are some of the foods that sustained human beings throughout their prehistory, along with fish, shellfish, vegetables, nuts, fruits, seeds and liberal quantities of fats (including animal fats).
+Red meat – beef, lamb, pork, wild boar, wild venison, bison, and offal – liver, kidneys, heart, oxtail, and tongue are some of the foods that sustained human beings throughout their history, along with fish, shellfish, vegetables, nuts, fruits, seeds and liberal quantities of fats (including animal fats).
 They are the foods that we should build our modern diet around to ensure physical and mental health and to help us avoid many of the diseases that are common to 21st Century living.
-I switched from a low fat, mainly carbohydrate diet with little red meat to a nutrient dense Paleo diet that included various forms of red meat and offal in much higher quantities than I had eaten for more than I can remember.
-Despite this, my diet is still moderate (rather than high) in protein and the effects of adopting this lifestyle for me, my partner and my 85 year-old mother have been fantastic.

 Red meat and the environment